Plan a Date at Kennedy Space Center’s Taste of Space: Fall Bites

 Fall Bites prices are reasonably priced at less than $10 per item.
 Portions aren’t huge, but a good sharing size to enjoy between a few people.

 TASTE OF SPACE FALL BITES!
-2024 MENU AND LOCATIONS:
+2024 MENU AND LOCATIONS – 2025 menu to be announced:

 Space Bowl Bistro: